 We only had two nights here and the first night was a wash because we didn’t even get to our hotel until 11 pm, which left little time for sightseeing.
 We did manage to make a short trip to the Batu Caves.
 We found the caves to be interesting and especially enjoyed the mischievous thieving monkeys.
 One little girl with her family who’s speaking volume was a full scream was robbed of a bag of pastries by clever monkeys.We felt bad for the little girl, but we’d be lying if we said it wasn’t hilarious to see how smart the monkeys were.
 They knew what they were doing!
 One monkey snatched the bag then climbed up high on a fence where no person could reach, hung the bag up like a purse on a hook and started rummaging around for his favorite snack.
 It didn’t take long for other members of his monkey gang to show up and finish off the rest.
 What was quite terrifying would be inside the cave when a rock fell from the top of the cave and crushed into smithereens within a foot of tourists.
 A rock falling that size could have easily killed someone.
 Yikes, and watch your head there!

 Our hotel was pretty epic in Kuala Lumpur with an infinity pool with views of the Petronas Towers and the city’s skyline.
 This was the highlight of our trip actually.
 Having this epic rooftop view was a day and evening well spent by the pool.
 We ended up meeting with bloggers we met online for some rooftop action and it ended up being a great networking and photography spot for us.We really didn’t get much of an impression from the city as we didn’t really leave our hotel other than to visit the Batu Caves.
-But given more time we would have loved to check out the HeliPad Bar with more epic views of the city as well as some of these hotspots Izzy from The Next Somewhere highlights in her guide to Kuala Lumpur.
+But given more time we would have loved to check out the HeliPad Bar or the other rooftop bars in Kuala Lumpur with more epic views of the city.

 We really didn’t know too much before going to Penang other than it randomly was where Scott’s photography and blogger friend Pete DeMarco lives.
 If you’ve been following us awhile you may remember the trip Scott took with Pete in Seoraksan last year in Korea.
 It was pretty exciting to meet up with Pete and meet another amazing photographer Simon Bond.
 We have been enjoying randomly catching up with friends all over the world in different places.